You are listening to the Sean Hannity Radio Show Podcast.

 All right.

-It's a media that they're never gonna tell you what I pointed out today that energy production is up, housing starts are booming, manufacturing hits a four-month high, seven-year low, people on food stamps.
+It's a media that they're never going to tell you what I pointed out today, that, you know, energy production is up, housing starts are booming, manufacturing hits a four-month high, seven-year low, people on food stamps.

 There's not one Democrat in the House, not one in the Senate that is focused on anything except the destroy Trump, destroy Trump, destroy Trump narrative.

-Could you imagine if if Trump signed off on America's uranium going to Vladimir?
+Could you imagine if Trump signed off on America's uranium going to Vladimir?

-You know, imagine that they that five foreign intelligence services were able to glean information on top secret, classified special access program information because Trump mishandled it, and then actually ended up in in Hillary's case, then destroying that, which is a crime in and of itself.
+You know, imagine that Five foreign intelligence services were able to glean information on top-secret, classified special access program information because Trump mishandled it and then actually ended up, in Hillary's case, then destroying that, which is a crime in and of itself.

-Imagine that, you know, Don Jr., Jared met with the Ukrainian Ukrainian ambassador at the embassy, the Ukraine embassy, Ukrainian embassy, and that information was disseminated against Hillary Clinton by them, colluding with them to disseminate that.
+Imagine that, you know, Don Jr. Jared met with the Ukrainian ambassador at the embassy, the Ukraine embassy, Ukrainian embassy, and that information was disseminated against Hillary Clinton by them, colluding with them to disseminate that.

 Why isn't Chalupa put under oath and then sent to the DNC?